module-structure

 To register a module version, your Git repository must have a release or tag associated with the desired module version.
 Ensure you have created a tag in your Git repository before attempting to register the module in the Module Registry.

-Go to Tags for more information on tagging with Harness Code Repository.
+Go to Tags to learn about tagging with Harness Code Repository.

 Module Layout